PendalF89/yii2-filemanager/README.md

     'thumb' => 'original',
     // Optional, if set, in container will be inserted selected image 'imageContainer' => '.img',
-    // Default to FileInput::DATA_URL.
-This data will be inserted in input field 'pasteData' => FileInput::DATA_URL,
+    // Default to FileInput::DATA_IDL.
+This data will be inserted in input field 'pasteData' => FileInput::DATA_ID,
     // JavaScript function, which will be called before insert file data to input.
     // Argument data contains file data.
     // data example: [alt: "Ведьма с кошкой", description: "123", url: "/uploads/2014/12/vedma-100x100.jpeg", id: "45"]